dreamyloong2005/AIShotPoseAnalyzerProject/README.md

 ```
 python src/openpose_3dpose_sandbox.py --camera_frame --residual --batch_norm --dropout 0.5 --max_norm --evaluateActionWise --use_sh --epochs 200 --load 4874200 --pose_estimation_json /path/to/json_directory --write_gif --gif_fps 24
 ```
-PS: --write_gif --gif_fps 24" is optional, if you don't want to generate a gif file, delete it.
+PS: "--write_gif --gif_fps 24" is optional, if you don't want to generate a gif file, delete it.
 Step7: Run aispa_json_file_reader.py, enter the complete file name (with extension name) of your video, and you will see the visualized analysis results.

 PS: